sfloyd5/introduction-to-computer-science/lesson_24.md

 <td>
 Emphasize with students...<br><br>
 <strong>Big Ideas - Tools and technologies can be adapted for specific purposes</strong><br><br>
-Now that you have created a basic number guessing game, it is time to create a new one with more advanced features.
+In this activity you have created a basic number guessing game, then you created a new one with more advanced features.
 You can sort of consider this upgraded version as Guessing Game 2.0.<br><br>
-As you develop the upgraded game, don’t just start with a blank program.
-Be sure to adapt your code from the first guessing game and alter it to include upgrades.<br><br>
+As you developed the upgraded game, you didn't just start with a blank program.
+Instead, you adapted your code from the first guessing game and altered it to include upgrades.<br><br>
 This is similar to how large companies provide upgrades to their software.
 They add features to preexisting versions.
 Occasionally they will start entirely from scratch, when a very important, new version of their software is require.
 But this is rare and they usually include quite a bit of code that was a part of the original version.
 </td>
 </tr>